lake-wg/edhoc/draft-ietf-lake-edhoc.md

    MAC_2 is the 'ciphertext' of the inner COSE_Encrypt0.

-* If the Reponder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then Signature_or_MAC_2 is MAC_2.
-If the Reponder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' of a COSE_Sign1 object as defined in Section 4.4 of {{RFC8152}} using the signature algorithm in the selected cipher suite, the private authentication key of the Responder, and the following parameters:
+* If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then Signature_or_MAC_2 is MAC_2.
+If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' of a COSE_Sign1 object as defined in Section 4.4 of {{RFC8152}} using the signature algorithm in the selected cipher suite, the private authentication key of the Responder, and the following parameters:

    * protected =  << ID_CRED_R >>